port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/argocd.md

 # ArgoCD

-Our ArgoCD integration allows you to import `cluster`, `project` and `application` from your ArgoCD instance into Port, according to your mapping and definition.
+Our ArgoCD integration allows you to import `cluster`, `project`, `application` and `deployment-history` from your ArgoCD instance into Port, according to your mapping and definition.

 ## Common use cases